 located next to Augustus Temple, Haci Bayram Mosque was first built in 1427, but later on modified to its current structure in the 17th and 18th centuries.
 The impressive interior has a wooden ceiling, and Kutahya tiles.

-One of the highest structures of the city, with a shopping mall located under the tower.
-In the top of the tower, there is an observation desk, giving good views of the city.
+One of the highest structures of the city, with a shopping mall located in the tower.
+This tower gives one the best views of the city.

 recently restored neighborhood with Ottoman style timber Ankara houses, and one of the most interesting parts of Ankara to visit.
 Located down the hill from Ankara Castle near Ulus, Hamamonu is an entire neighborhood of narrow streets, old houses and historic buildings.
 Most old houses are now restaurants, cafes or souvenir shops.
 In addition to the neighborhood itself, there are 4 historic mosques to visit: Haci Mussa Mosque, Tacettin Sultan Mosque, Karacabey Mosque, Sarikadi Mosque.